Politics / November 1, 2024

 Eric Adams and New York Gov. Andrew Cuomo shake hands during a press conference, July 14, 2021, in Brooklyn, NY.

-Eric Adams and New York Gov. Andrew Cuomo shake hands during a press conference on July 14, 2021, in Brooklyn.
+Eric Adams and New York Governor Andrew Cuomo shake hands during a press conference on July 14, 2021, in Brooklyn.

 (NDZ / STAR MAX / IPx via AP)

 Over the last two decades, New York has produced Rudy Giuliani, Eliot Spitzer, Andrew Cuomo, George Santos, Anthony Weiner, and, of course, Donald Trump, the most New York politician there ever was.
-Before that, there was Robert Moses, who illegally seized land, crafted explicitly racist policy, and displaced entire communities to build highways; Mayor Ed Koch, whose third term was derailed by multiple City Hall corruption scandals; Mayor Jimmy Walker, who rewarded businessmen that bribed him with municipal contracts; and Tammany Hall, whose decades of cronyism and petty corruption is too vast to account for here.
+Before that, there was Robert Moses, who illegally seized land, crafted explicitly racist policy, and displaced entire communities to build highways; Mayor Ed Koch, whose third term was derailed by multiple City Hall corruption scandals; Mayor Jimmy Walker, who rewarded businessmen who bribed him with municipal contracts; and the decades of Tammany Hall, whose cronyism and petty corruption are too vast to give an accounting of here.

-Corruption isn’t unique to New York; according to a report from the University of Illinois at Chicago, Louisiana has the highest federal public corruption convictions per capita other than Washington DC, with Illinois as a close second.
-Still, it has enough of it to stand out.
+Corruption isn’t unique to New York; according to a report from the University of Illinois at Chicago, Louisiana has the highest number of federal public corruption convictions per capita after Washington, DC, with Illinois right behind.
+Still, New York has enough of it to stand out.

 New York’s state government sometimes seems deliberately designed to empower corruption and make accountability difficult.
 Albany is a relatively insular state capital, far away from major population centers and media markets.
 Studies have shown that state capitals that fit this profile are significantly more likely to be corrupt.

 In a state that is home to the world’s real estate and finance capital, corporate interests pay to play.
-From 2019 to 2023 the real estate lobby spent $13.6 million on campaigning for and lobbying New York state lawmakers, contacting some of them thousands of times.
-Under that kind of pressure, electeds upstate often face little incentive to vote against corporate interests, since the brunt of those policies would be inflicted on the city.
-Most districts throughout New York State are ideologically polarized towards one party or the other, giving politicians cover for political pressure from their constituents.
+From 2019 to 2023, the real estate lobby spent $13.6 million on campaigning for and lobbying New York state lawmakers, contacting some of them thousands of times.
+Under that kind of pressure, elected officials upstate often face little incentive to vote against corporate interests, since the brunt of those policies would be inflicted on the city.
+Most districts throughout New York State are ideologically polarized toward one party or the other, giving politicians cover for political pressure from their constituents.

 With so much legalized corporate wheeling and dealing going on, is it any wonder that so many politicians make the leap to breaking the law?

 New York politicians appear to feel almost entitled to their corruption.
-In 2015, disgraced former State Assembly Speaker Sheldon Silver was tried on federal corruption charges for extortion, mail fraud and wire fraud.
-He was found guilty on all seven counts and sentenced to twelve years in prison.
+In 2015, disgraced former state Assembly speaker Sheldon Silver was tried on federal corruption charges for extortion, mail fraud, and wire fraud.
+He was found guilty on all seven counts and sentenced to 12 years in prison.
 “It makes some people uncomfortable, but that is the system New York State has chosen, and it is not a crime,” his defense attorney said of the charges during opening statements.
-New York City’s current electeds probably agree.
+New York City’s current elected officials probably agree.

 New York has the most expensive media market in the country, including some of the biggest newspapers and television studios in the world.
 Thanks to media consolidation, fewer and fewer owners control the outlets that serve the state’s public.
 Rupert Murdoch has owned the New York Post for decades, turning what was once a respected daily newspaper—the oldest in the country, founded by Alexander Hamilton—into a tabloid rag stoking right-wing crime panic.